cyclejs-community/component-combinators/README.md

 This is really a working draft, akin to a proof of concept.
-Performance was not at all looked upon, combinators only work with rxjs, the version of cycle used brings us back to the time when cyclejs could still be considered a library (vs. a framework), build is not optimized, `console.log`s are all over the place, etc.
+Performance was not at all looked upon, combinators only work with rxjs, the version of cycle used brings us back to the time when cyclejs could still be considered a library (vs. a framework), build is not optimized, `console.log`s are all over the place, only tested on chrome evergreen, etc.

 It works nicely though.
 It succeeds in providing a **higher-level abstraction** so you can focus on the **interdependence** of components that defines the user interface **logic**, rather than having